 Problems you might face

 Keep in mind that while riding a motorcycle, you are a smaller visual target.
-This means that it very easy for you to be obscured by another vehicle while riding down the road, or even blocked from view by a light post while stopped at an intersection.
+This means that it is very easy for you to be obscured by another vehicle while riding down the road or even blocked from view by a light post while stopped at an intersection.
 Furthermore, you are more easily obscured by bad weather or road conditions.

 Road hazards can be much more dangerous for you than a car.
-Hitting a pothole wrong, or an oil slick, puddle, debris, or other obstruction on the road can have severe consequences.
+Hitting a pothole wrong or an oil slick, puddle, debris, or other obstruction on the road can have severe consequences.

 Since riding a motorcycle requires a high level of skill and coordination, it is vital that you are properly trained.
 Many accidents result from a lack of experience on the part of the rider.
 You can avoid this by taking a motorcycle safety course.
-Even a refresher course once and a while can help you keep your riding skills sharp.
+Even a refresher course once in a while can help you keep your riding skills sharp.